-ID Sub-Topic Requirement Additional Clarification

-4.11A Communication Communications that transfer

-Protocols data from the Clearinghouse to

-a registry will be initiated by the

-registry, using Rsync over an

-SSH transport.
-The

-Clearinghouse and registry will

-agree on an appropriate

-method to obtain SSH keys for

-4.11B Communication purposes of authentication.
-Communication that transfers

-4.118 Protocols

-Protocois data from a registry to the

-Clearinghouse will also be initiated by the registry, using

-Rsync over an SSH transport.

-The Clearinghouse and registry

-will agree on an appropriate

-method to obtain SSH keys for

-purposes of authentication.

-4.11C Data Location The registry shall only need to

-connect with one centralized

-database to obtain the

-information it needs to conduct

-its sunrise or trademark claims

-services regardless of the

-details of the Clearinghouse

-service provider's contract(s)

-with ICANN.

-The necessary subset of

-centralized database

-information (sunrise data and

-claims data) must be available

-for synchronization to each

-participating registry.
+ID Sub-Topic Requirement Additional Clarifi- cation 4.11A Communication Proto- cols Communications that transfer data from the Clearinghouse to a registry will be initiated by the registry, using Rsync over an SSH transport.
+The Clearinghouse and registry will agree on an appropriate method to obtain SSH keys for purposes of authentica- tion.
+4.11B Communication Proto- cols Communication that transfers data from a registry to the Clearinghouse will also be initiated by the registry, using Rsync over an SSH transport.
+The Clearing- house and registry will agree on an appropriate method to obtain SSH keys for purpos- es of authentication.

+ID Sub-Topic Requirement Additional Clarifi- cation 4.11C Data Location The registry shall only need to connect with one central- ized database to obtain the information it needs to con- duct its sunrise or trademark claims services regardless of the details of the Clearing- house service provider's con- tract(s) with ICANN.
+The necessary subset of cen- tralized database information (sunrise data and claims da- ta) must be available for syn- chronization to each partici- pating registry.

-4.12.
-Billing Requirements Area
+12. Billing Requirements Area